 • A current copy of your child’s Care Plan, including the In Case of Emergency Form.

-• Current medical information and records stored on a CD, flash drive or phone app (keep one paper copy in a waterproof bag).
+• Current medical information and records stored on a flash drive or phone app (keep one paper copy in a waterproof bag).

 • Batteries for hearing aids and communication devices.